-We conclude that the failure to obey a lawful general order or regulation specifications, dereliction of duty specifications, and the unauthorized possession, willful retention, and failure to deliver documents relating to the national defense specifications The six specifications charged under Article 92(1), UCMJ, are not multiplicious. required proof that there was a certain lawful general order or regulation in effect, that the appellant had a duty to obey it, and that the appellant failed to obey it.
-The seven specifications charged under Article 92(3), UCMJ, required proof that the appellant had certain duties, that he knew or reasonably should have known of certain duties, and he was willfully or negligently derelict in those duties.
-Finally, the five specifications charged under the General Article, as charged, required proof that the appellant had unauthorized possession over documents relating to the national defense, that he willfully retained and failed to deliver said documents to the officer or employee of the United States entitled to receive them, in violation of Title 18, United States Code, Section 793(e), and that said conduct was of a nature to bring discredit upon the armed forces.3 While violations of Article 92(1) and Article 92(3), UCMJ, require proof of a duty to obey and associated failure to obey, each requires an element the other does notnamely, the existence of a lawful general order or regulation in the former and the knowledge element of the latter.
-Likewise, the specifications under Article 134, UCMJ, required proof of a federal statute plus the General Article's terminal element, elements
+We conclude that the failure to obey a lawful general order or regulation specifications, dereliction of duty specifications, and the unauthorized possession, willful retention, and failure to deliver documents relating to the national defense specifications are not multiplicious.
+The six specifications charged under Article 92(1), UCMJ, required proof that there was a certain lawful general order or regulation in effect, that the appellant had a duty to obey it, and that the appellant failed to obey it.
+The seven specifications charged under Article 92(3), UCMJ, required proof that the knew or reasonably should have known of certain duties, and he was willfully or negligently derelict in those duties.
+Finally, the five specifications under the General Article, as charged, required proof that the appellant had unauthorized possession of documents to the officer or employee of the United States entitled to receive them, in violation of Title 18, United States Code, Section 793(e), and that said conduct was of a nature to bring discredit upon the armed forces.
+While violations of Article 92(3), UCMJ, require proof of a duty to obey and associated

-3 Inexplicably, the government included both the relevant United States Code provision and the terminal element of "conduct of a nature to bring discredit upon the armed forces" in its specifications under Charge III.
+&lt;sup>6 Inexplicably, the government included both the relevant United States Code provision and the terminal element of "conduct of a nature to bring discredit upon the armed forces" in its specifications under Charge III.
 As the government chose to charge the appellant under both Clauses 2 and 3 of Article 134, UCMJ, 10 U.S.C. § 934, in each relevant specification, it bound itself to proving both elements in each of them.

-not required to prove offenses under Article 92, UCMJ.
+failure to obey, each requires an element the other does not-namely, the existence of a lawful general order or regulation in the former and the knowledge element of the latter.
+Likewise, the specifications under Article 134, UCMJ, required proof of a federal statute plus the General Article's terminal element, elements not required to prove offenses under Article 92, UCMJ.
 Therefore, although there is certainly overlap between the facts and circumstances surrounding the commission of the offenses, one offense is not necessarily included in the other.
 Accordingly, we hold that the specifications as charged are not multiplicious as a matter of law.